CarlosLacerda1/Project-Auto-Sales-Analysis/README.md

 - Top months are november and august

 what to do next? in this way what we could do would be to see others, recommendations

-## Learnings

--
--
--
--
--

-(Learned about what real business data sets look like.
-Learned about how to write some major analysis queries in MySQL. how to connect the database’s tables to Power Bi and how to clean & modify the unwanted data in Power Query.
-Learned about some major practical DAX functions and measures.
-Learned about some major analytical visuals and reports.)

 ## Conclusion